 - Vladivostok is the terminus for the Trans-Siberian Railway.
 The legendary Trans-Siberian line from Moscow to Vladivostok is the longest railway in the world.
 It starts in Russia’s capital and it ends a week later in the Far East of Russia in Vladivostok.
 Both a starting point and finish line, the Vladivostok Train Station is where the Trans-Siberian Train arrives from and departs to.

-- Vladivostok is listed among the 10 most beautiful ocean cities in the world.
+- Vladivostok is one of the most beautiful ocean cities in the world.
 Kungasny Beach, the beach of Egersheld, spokoynaya beach bay, Shamora, and Laguna Beach.
 And the best time to visit is from early August to the end of October.
 And here’s the link on how to get there!

 - Vladivostok is the largest Pacific port in Russia and has the world’s biggest aquarium called Primorsky.
 It is the world’s largest scientific and educational complexes which have an important goal related to scientific discovery and research and is an attractive venue to visitors because of the large scale exhibits and animal shows.
-The building is a spectacle on its own – created by the Design Institute of Vladivostok, it was built in the shape of a shell.
+The building is a spectacle on its own.
 You can get to the Aquarium’s gate on public transport and take a free shuttle service that will take you to the ticket office.

 - Vladivostok has the longest cable-stayed bridge in the world called; Bridge to Russky Island, built for the Asia-Pacific Economic Cooperation (APEC) conference that took place on the Russky Island in 2012, it is an impressive piece of engineering that connects the city to the island and provides a beautiful landmark to Vladivostok.
 You can take the bus to the DVFU campus if you wish to go through the bridge by public transport, and then commute to a minibus that takes you around the island, which offers beautiful beaches and interesting forts.

-- Vladivostok is a paradise for fishing, given that the city is surrounded by water on nearly all sides.
-It might not be surprising, either, that fishing is an all-season activity, given what this list has taught you about how year-round a destination Vladivostok is.
+- Vladivostok is a paradise for fishing.
+It might not be surprising, either, that fishing is an all-season activity.
+What this list has taught you about how year-round a destination Vladivostok is.
 Still, if you have any interest in fishing, it might be worth your while to dedicate time to the sport, be it morning smelt fishing in winter, or a squid-fishing expedition on a summer night.

 - Did you that the World’s best university is in Vladivostok Russia?
 It might be surprising!
 Far Eastern Federal University is considered the best in Russia and one of the best in the world.
 No Russian university, including Moscow and St. Peterburg State universities, have recreational like in Vladivostok.

-- Vladivostok is considered as the Gates of Asia, it is 750 km away from Seoul, 1,335 km away from Beijing, and a little over 1,000 km away from Tokyo.
+- Vladivostok is the Gates of Asia.
+It is 750 km away from Seoul, 1,335 km away from Beijing, and a little over 1,000 km away from Tokyo.
 Local travel agencies offer affordable flights, boat tours and cruises to Asian countries, including Thailand, Vietnam, and Singapore.
 If you wish to visit these and other countries, you need to ensure you arrange a visa at the embassy of the corresponding country beforehand.

 - Vladivostok is the capital of Russia’s Far East.
 President Vladimir Putin signed a decree in December 2018 making Vladivostok the capital of Russia’s Far Eastern Federal District, replacing the old capital of Khabarovsk.

-So, every time you visit a country for one reason or another, even if it’s through transit only, you will come in contact with a culture different from your own.
+So, every time you visit a country for one reason or another.
+Whether it’s through transit only, you will come in contact with a culture different from your own.
 And the best way to avoid any shocks is to know what you are getting into before you go.

 Aside from these things, knowing the country’s culture is very important!
 Learn about their religions and a little bit about their language like ‘zdrastvujtie’ (Hello!) and ‘Do svidaniya” (Goodbye!) and lastly, do your own research about food, facilities, and transportation.